 How the Online Savings Account Compares

-When compared to the 212 Savings Accounts and 181 Money Market Accounts tracked by DepositAccounts.com that are available nationally and have no large minimum requirements or small maximum balances, four savings accounts and two money market accounts have higher rates.
-These numbers are the same as when I posted on the Goldman Sachs Bank USA Online Savings Account in June.
+When compared to the 216 Savings Accounts and 188 Money Market Accounts tracked by DepositAccounts.com that are available nationally and have no large minimum requirements or small maximum balances, 11 savings accounts and three money market accounts have higher rates.

 |Interest Rate||Account Name||Credit Union/Bank|